Terence0816/Printer-Setup-Tool/README.md

 ---

-### 🛠️ Packaging Notes

-When converting the PowerShell script to EXE with Win-PS2EXE, the following options are recommended:

-- `-noConsole`: Hide the black console window.
-- `-requireAdmin`: Request administrator privileges at runtime.

-For testing, it is recommended not to enable `-noOutput` or `-noError` until the program is confirmed working.

----

 ### ⚠️ Note

 This tool is packaged from PowerShell.
 Some antivirus software or Windows Defender SmartScreen may display an "uncommon app" warning.